 “Jesus is the Savior of the world.
 He comes not just for one group of people but for all.
 The magi, or kings, or astrologers, or seekers from the East, stand in for all the peoples of the earth," says Bishop Robert Deeley.
 "They represent all the people, including ourselves, who have found their way to Christ, who have found in him the meaning of their lives, and the light which guides them.
 They also represent the inner hope of the human spirit showing that it strives for the meaning that Jesus brings to life."

 Origins of the Church's Celebration

 The celebration of the Epiphany dates back to the early centuries of the Church.
 Originally, it included the celebration of Christ’s birth.
 It wasn’t until 336, under the reign of Emperor Constantine, that the Church began celebrating Christmas separately, on December 25, creating the 12 Days of Christmas which continued through the Feast of the Epiphany.
-While the actual date of the Feast of the Epiphany is January 6, in the United States, the celebration of the feast is transferred to the weekend closest to that date, this year on January 2, 2022.
+While the actual date of the Feast of the Epiphany is January 6, in the United States, the celebration of the feast is transferred to the weekend closest to that date.
+This Christmas season it will be on January 7, 2024.

 The Gifts of the Magi